Cpanchal1/Chatbot101-with-AWS-Lambda/README.md

 ![](./images/package-code-2.gif)

+**On Windows:**
+Use your mouse (not Command Prompt) to navigate to the 'Chatbot101-with-AWS-Lambda' directory.
+Create a new folder called 'function'.
+Drag both 'chatbot.py' and the 'package' folder into it.
+Right-click the 'function' folder -> **Send To** -> **Compressed (zipped) folder**.

+Now our bot code is all ready to be uploaded!
 ### **Step 2** - Upload to Lambda function

 Log into your AWS account, select **Services**.
 Under the 'Compute' section, select **Lambda**.
 Select **Create Function** - we will be creating from scratch.